alvarossantos/cli_convert/README.md

 Terminal:

 go build
-./cli-convert --input input.json --output output.csv --from json --to csv --delimiter ";" # The default delimiter is "," if the --delimiter option is not provided
+./cli-convert convert --input input.json --output output.csv --from json --to csv --delimiter ";" # convert command is mandatory
+# The default delimiter is "," if the --delimiter option is not provided
 ```